 For the best possible outcomes of working together, it helps to know the context of how I work.
 I run The Waving Cat GmbH full time.
 It is as the organizational backend for the various things I work on.

-Recent long-form publications:
+Recent(ish) long-form publications:

-Last updated: March 2017.
+Last updated: February 2020.